Back to top

 Also, some horses really don’t need them.
 Dressage horses, for example, tend to be ridden in groomed arenas, devoid of hard or rough surfaces.

 Some riders have found added benefits to riding barefoot.
-FEI dressage rider Shannon Peters is a big fan of barefoot riding.
+FEI dressage rider Shannon Peters is a big fan of barefoot ridingOpens in a new tab..
 Her interest in barefoot riding began with her Grand Prix horse, Flor de Selva.
 The horse had been plagued with problems for the past two years.
 As a last resort, she tried Flor de Selva barefoot.

 It was such a success she went on to try it with her husband’s horse Ravel when he cracked his hoof only months before the Olympics.
 Now she has transitioned 15 horses to barefoot.
 She firmly believes the horses are healthier and have fewer injuries this way.
 She will use hoof boots in certain situations, however.